TheGloriousGenesis/CS_Learning/Go/README.md

 > [!TIP]
 > When optimising for performance, label attributes in struct in order of size from largest
-> to smallest (to optimise memory allocation due to alignment and padding)
+> to smallest type (to optimise memory allocation due to alignment and padding)
 > If this is not important, label by readability

 - Values are like objects

 ## Functions

+>[!WARNING]
+- Can't use default parameter values
+- Can't use optional parameters
+- Can't have nullable strings
+-

 Go routines operate within sandboxed frames on the stack.
 This means for a given application, there will be a slice of the stack and memory  that is sectioned off to implement the application as a whole,